mikediessner/nubo/docs/bayesian_optimisation.rst

 true for the sequential single-point case in which every points suggested by Bayesian optimisation is observed through the objective function :math:`f( \boldsymbol x)` immediatley before the optimisation loop is repeated.
-NUBO contains a pre-specified Gaussian process with constant mean function and the Matern 5/2 covariance kernel that is especially suited for practical optimisation [9]_.

 Monte Carlo acquisition functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^